-If you are rapidly gaining weight, having shortness of breath, chest pain or discomfort, extreme tiredness or weakness, irregular breathing, irregular heartbeat, or excessive swelling of the hands, wrist, ankles, or feet, check with your doctor right away.
+If you are rapidly gaining weight, having chest pain or discomfort, extreme tiredness or weakness, irregular breathing, irregular heartbeat, excessive swelling of the hands, wrist, ankles, or feet, or trouble breathing, check with your doctor right away.
 These may be symptoms of a heart problem or your body keeping too much water.

-Daunorubicin and cytarabine liposome may cause a serious allergic reaction, called anaphylaxis.
-This can be life-threatening and requires immediate medical attention.
+Daunorubicin and cytarabine liposome may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving daunorubicin and cytarabine liposome.

 Daunorubicin and cytarabine liposome contains copper gluconate.
 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, yellow eyes or skin, changes in mood, blurred or double vision, difficulty in walking, headache, numbness or tingling in your fingers and toes, or trouble sleeping.
 These could be symptoms of copper toxicity.

 Daunorubicin and cytarabine liposome may cause tissue damage at the injection site where daunorubicin and cytarabine liposome has leaked.
 Talk to your doctor if you have any concerns.